 PUCCH configuration for one BWP of the regular UL or SUL of a serving cell.
 If the UE is configured with SUL, the network configures PUCCH only on the BWPs of one of the uplinks (UL or SUL).The network configures PUCCH-Config for each SpCell.
 If supported by the UE, the network may configure at most one additional SCell of a cell group with PUCCH-Config (i.e. PUCCH SCell).

+For EN-DC, The NW configures at most one serving cell per frequency range with PUCCH.
+And for EN-DC, if two PUCCH groups are configured, the serving cells of the NR PUCCH group in FR2 use the same numerology.

+The NW configures PUCCH for a BWP only when setting up the BWP.
+Afterwards, only modifications of the pucch-Config are allowed.
+If one (S)UL BWP of a serving cell is configured with PUCCH, all other (S)UL BWPs must be configured with PUCCH, too.”